 Best classes | Paladin, Barbarian, Warlock |

 Dragonborn resemble humanoid dragons, though D&D lore flip-flops on exactly how this species got their draconic features.
-However it happened, the Dragonborn’s scaly, wing-less appearance makes them one of the most recognizable species.
+However it happened, the Dragonborn’s scaly, wingless appearance makes them one of the most recognizable species.

 Their signature Breath Weapon helps in that department, too.
 Able to exhale a force of destructive energy that deals 1d10 damage (or 2d6 in the 2014 rules) on a failed Constitution saving throw, they’ve got an ace in the hole straight out of the gate.
-Its damage and difficulty class will increase as you level, and your chosen Draconic Ancestry will determine its damage type, as well as your character’s resistances.
+Its damage and difficulty class will increase as you level, and your chosen Draconic Ancestry will determine its damage type, as well as your character’s damage resistances.

 Learn more in our DnD Dragonborn species guide.